pixas/brogay/README.md

 ### HOW TO SEARCH

-We develop a web frame.
-Users can run the corresponding `html` files to run the search `php` file.
-Users **cannot** run the `php` file directly.
-Because in that way users cannot find what they are hope to find.

-### HOW TO LINK WITH DATABASE
+Users can use the corresponding `index.html` file to begin the search.
+The `index.html` file is connected with the corresponding `php` file which is now already loaded with `Elastic Search`.
+And the `search_.php` file will connect corresponding `onesinger.php`, for example, to fetch what users want to get.

 ## THE LEFT PROCEDURE

-These pages do not load the appropriate search engine for the reason that the main frame and `css` style has not been designed well.
-Fortunately, the main functions have been already if you don't mind some ugly and disgusting design.
+1. The results of vague search has not been loaded with smart `css` styles.
+Please some of you load a suitable `css` style for each `search_singer.php`, `search_song.php`, `search_album.php`.
+2. The visualizaiton work has not been loaded yet.